Ratking (group): History

-They released their debut album So It Goes in 2014.
+Ratking released their debut album So It Goes in 2014.
 It was produced by Sporting Life and engineered by Young Guru.
 The album's title was inspired by Kurt Vonnegut's novel Slaughterhouse-Five.
 The album featured collaborations with King Krule, Salomon Faye, and Princess Nokia.
 They have performed with Skepta and toured with Death Grips, and Earl Sweatshirt, as well as Run the Jewels and Despot.
 In January 2015 the group announced that their next album 700 Fill would be released in January or February 2015.
 It was released for free via BitTorrent in March 2015.

 Musical style

 In addition to being inspired by rap and hip hop, the group has also cited punk rock and "many and diverse influences, from Animal Collective to Suicide" as influences on their alternative style.
 Wiki's solo EP 1993, later re-released as Wiki93, was inspired by Suicide and Wu-Tang Clan.